Get a free, no obligation personal loan quote with rates as low as 9.90%

 • Type form of ownership

-After you’ve completed your forms and gathered all necessary paperwork, submit your form to the land registry office where the original property deed was obtained from.
+After you’ve completed your form and gathered all necessary paperwork, submit it to the land registry office where the original property deed was obtained from.

 Property Deed FAQs